Find and Highlight Duplicate Values in Excel using VBA (macro)

 ← PrevNext →

 Writing macros in Excel using VBA is not every ones cup of tea.
-However, these are useful piece of code, which can make the Excel sheet more dynamic.
-Often, we come across a situation where we have to deal with duplicate values in Excel.
+However, these are useful piece of code, which can make Excel worksheets more dynamic.
+Often, we come across a situation where we have to deal with duplicates in Excel.
 Finding duplicate values in an Excel sheet becomes more tedious if it has too many data.
+Here in this article I am going to show how to find and highlight duplicates in your worksheet using a simple macro.

 Find duplicate in Excel

-Just above the window, you will see two drop down list, choose the first (showing General).
-In the drop down list, choose Worksheet, which will add a default procedure called Worksheet_SelectionChange.
+Just above the window, you will see two drop down list, choose the first (showing "General").
+In the drop down list, choose Worksheet.
+See the below image.

 Excel VBA Worksheet